Tracy Wharton, PhD, LCSW

 During her postdoctoral fellowship, she was affiliated with the Department of Geriatric Psychiatry & the Program for Positive Aging at the University of Michigan Medical School, and with the VA- Center for Clinical Management Research/ HSR&D Center of Excellence.
 Tracy served as a program evaluator with the Geriatric Research Education and Counseling Center (GRECC) at the Ann Arbor VA, and a Senior Research Specialist in the Dept of Geriatric and Palliative Medicine in Internal Medicine at University of Michigan Health Care System.
 She was a Lecturer for the School of Social Work at the University of Michigan, where she taught macro courses, and was a faculty member at Cherry Hill Seminary in the United States, where she taught graduate level courses in the pastoral counseling track on Compassion Fatigue, Foundations in Counseling, & Research and Evaluation.

-In addition to her work in dementia caregiving and well-being of older adults, she has expertise in program evaluation and is particularly interested in helping determine outcomes of interventions, and has an interest in educating students about international issues of human rights and social justice.
-She has a growing track record of publications, including technical support for a CDC report on caregiving.
+In addition to her work in immigration and healthcare access, and dementia caregiving and well-being of older adults, she has expertise in program evaluation and is particularly interested in helping determine outcomes of interventions, and has an interest in educating students about international issues of human rights and social justice.
+She has a track record of publications, including technical support for a CDC report on caregiving.
 Tracy previously worked as a marriage and family therapist with MSPCC in Massachusetts, Community Counseling Center in Rhode Island and as the Family-Based Service Coordinator for the Cape & Islands child protective region of Massachusetts.

 She was the Program Director for the Alabama Resources for Enhancing Alzheimer’s Caregiver Health (REACH-OUT) project, which won the Rosalyn Carter Institute Leadership in Caregiving Award in 2007, and a consultant for the North Carolina state implementation of the REACH project, where she provided implementation training to social workers across the state.
 Her year-long MSW internship was with the multidisciplinary Inpatient Geriatric Consultation Team at the University of Michigan Hospital, where she rounded three days a week with some of the leading geriatric physicians and specialists in the country, and provided specialized social work services to geriatric inpatients, families, and caregivers.

-In her free time, Tracy spends time with her arabian horses, who live on a therapeutic-riding farm.
-She loves to drum, dance, and travel, especially if she has the chance to meet new people and experience new cultures or see more of this amazing and wonderfully diverse world.
+In her free time, Tracy spends time with her arabian mare, although they are aging together and can't do long rides anymore.
+She loves to kayak, drum, dance, and travel, especially if she has the chance to meet new people and experience new cultures or see more of this amazing and wonderfully diverse world.
 She is learning to spin wool and to crochet, although she might be the worst crocheter ever.